-The evidences suggest that Blacks, or African-Americans as they are called now, were involved in slave trade, not just as victims but also as perpetrators, from at least 17th century.
-Throughout the American civil war, there were myriad Black masters who owned slaves.
-Historians have been in unceasing arguments over the motivations of these masters to trade their own people.
-Some claim that the free Blacks bought slaves in order to protect them from the atrocities they would otherwise suffer under their White masters.
-The opposing argument is that they were motivated by the same things as the Whites: exploitation.
+Historians have been in unceasing arguments over the motivations of these masters to trade their people.
+Some claim that the free blacks bought slaves to protect them from the atrocities they would otherwise suffer under their white masters.
+The opposing argument is that they were motivated by the same things as whites: exploitation.